treeleaves30760/PyMD/README.md

 ## 🎯 Use Cases

-- **📊 Data Science Reports**: Python scripts that execute analysis AND generate beautiful reports
+- **📊 Data Science Reports**: Python scripts that execute analysis AND generate beautiful reports with automatic plot capture
-- **📚 Executable Documentation**: Documentation that actually runs and validates itself
+- **📚 Executable Documentation**: Documentation that actually runs and validates itself, with embedded visualizations
-- **🎓 Interactive Tutorials**: Learning materials that students can execute and modify
+- **🎓 Interactive Tutorials**: Learning materials that students can execute and modify, featuring live charts and tables
-- **📈 Living Dashboards**: Python scripts that generate dynamic visual reports
+- **📈 Living Dashboards**: Python scripts that generate dynamic visual reports with automatic image saving
-- **🔬 Reproducible Research**: Research papers where the code actually runs
+- **🔬 Reproducible Research**: Research papers where the code actually runs and produces publication-ready figures
-- **🧪 Literate Programming**: Self-documenting code through executable markdown comments
+- **🧪 Literate Programming**: Self-documenting code through executable markdown comments with inline visualizations
-- **📋 Technical Specifications**: Specs that include working code examples
+- **📋 Technical Specifications**: Specs that include working code examples and automatically generated plots
-- **🤖 AI/ML Workflows**: Machine learning pipelines with embedded documentation
+- **🤖 AI/ML Workflows**: Machine learning pipelines with embedded documentation and automatic model visualization
+- **📑 Business Reports**: Automated reports with data tables and charts that update when code runs
+- **🎨 Presentation Materials**: Technical presentations that combine code, explanation, and live visualizations

 ## 📁 Project Structure